signalfx/integrations/aws-cloudfront/README.md

 To access this integration, [connect to CloudWatch](https://github.com/signalfx/integrations/tree/master/aws)[](sfx_link:aws) on the SignalFx Integrations page.

-By default, SignalFx will import all CloudWatch metrics that are available in your account.
-To retrieve metrics for a subset of available services or regions, modify the connection on the Integrations page.
+Note that CloudWatch metrics for CloudFront are reported only from region `us-east-1` (US East/N. Virginia).
+To import metrics for CloudFront, ensure that your CloudWatch configuration includes metrics from `us-east-1`.

 ### USAGE